galaxyproject/ansible-galaxy/README.md

 - PostgreSQL is used as the backing database
 - The 18.01+ style YAML configuration is used
 - Two [job handler mules][deployment-options] are started
+- When the Galaxy code or configs are updated by Ansible, Galaxy will be restarted using `supervisorctl`

 [deployment-options]: https://docs.galaxyproject.org/en/master/admin/scaling.html#deployment-options